-STUDENTS: The student parking lot is on 13th Street.
+STUDENTS: A limited number of parking spaces are available to students who wish to drive to school.
+The student parking lot is on 13th Street.
+Also a few spaces are available in the teachers' parking lot in the front of the school.
+The gravel lot across 12th Street is not used for student parking.
 The student is assigned a parking space number and that is the only space in which the student has permission to park.
 The office will determine the order in which students will be allowed to purchase permits.
 Cars are subject to routine examinations, and consent is a condition to parking vehicles on school grounds.
 To obtain stickers, students must provide the bookkeeper with 1) car model information, 2) proof of insurance, 3) driver's license, and 4) payment of a \$25.00 fee for each car.
-Students must exit their vehicles no later than 8:15am.
-Students are not allowed to loiter in the parking lot at any time.
 Students are not allowed to return to their cars until the end of the school day without office permission.
 Also, excessive tardies to school may result in the loss of parking privileges.